TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-streaming/configuration/processors/dedupe.md

 ## Delivery Guarantees

 Performing deduplication on a stream using a distributed cache voids any at-least-once guarantees that it previously had.
-This is because the cache will preserve message signatures even if the message fails to leave the Benthos pipeline, which would cause message loss in the event of an outage at the output sink followed by a restart of the Benthos instance (or a server crash, etc).
+This is because the cache will preserve message signatures even if the message fails to leave the Tyk Streams pipeline, which would cause message loss in the event of an outage at the output sink followed by a restart of the Tyk Streams instance (or a server crash, etc).

 This problem can be mitigated by using an in-memory cache and distributing messages to horizontally scaled Tyk Streams pipelines partitioned by the deduplication key.
 However, in situations where at-least-once delivery guarantees are important it is worth avoiding deduplication in favour of implement idempotent behaviour at the edge of your stream pipelines.